-The desired outcome is to protect the public health, safety, and welfare of marihuana users, both medical marihuana patients and adult-use consumers, by ensuring that employees of marihuana businesses are held to specific standards and that marihuana businesses are held to standards in their hiring and employment practices.
+The desired outcome is to protect the public health, safety, and welfare of marihuana users, both medical marihuana patients, and adult-use consumers as well as licensees by codifying the disciplinary proceeding documents and process used by the agency.
+This also assists with transparency of the agency's processes and procedures as it relates to licensees who are not in compliance.